PowerShell/Community-Blog/Posts/2023/05/Measuring-Script-Execution-Time.md

 ## Output and Alternatives

-`Measure-Command` returns a `System.TimeStamp` object, but not the result from the script.
+`Measure-Command` returns a `System.TimeSpan` object, but not the result from the script.
 If your study also includes the result, there are two ways you can go about it.

 ### Saving the output in a variable

 We know that scripts executed with `Measure-Object` runs in the current scope.
 So we could assign the result to a variable, and work with it.

 ```powershell
 $range = 1..100